petercoin/OutputDebugStringWithFormatString/README.md

 # OutputDebugStringWithFormatString
-A simple wrapper for OutputDebugString (a kind of WinAPI) to support format string like printf.
+A simple wrapper for OutputDebugString (a WinAPI) to support format string like printf.

 This wrapper is similar to printf and has a T() macro to handle single-byte and multi-byte characters.</br>
 It outputs the message to system debugger and you can use DebugView to see the message.</br>